prajwalrajup/ChatShot/README.md

 # Chat Shot

-This program logs into WhatsApp web and takes continuous screenshots to back up chats.
+The WhatsApp web chat backup application is a program that takes continuous screenshots of the active chat window on WhatsApp web to back up the chat in real-time.
+The program runs in the background with a cron setup, and the backup process is automated without the need for user intervention.
+The backup location is customizable, and the backup interval is flexible, allowing the user to set the frequency of backups.
+The application is compatible with various operating systems and browsers that support WhatsApp web.

 ## Usage